-The project background will be coupled to the Project LOGO in presentations, brochures, press releases.
+The project background is coupled to the Project LOGO in presentations, brochures, press releases.
 The background reminds the conceptual approach of topological optimization.
-The red background is more "impressive" and will be used in marketing presentations, the grey background will be used in technical and scientific presentations.
+The red background is more "impressive" and is used in marketing presentations, the grey background is used in technical and scientific presentations.